Mature Masculine

 Reflecting on Life

 The Manipulator reflects only to justify himself and blame others.
-He uses reflection as a weapon.
-The Dummy doesn't reflect at all—he reacts, repeats patterns, never learns.
+The Dummy does not reflect at all.
+He reacts, repeats patterns, never learns.
 The Mature Magician reflects with honesty and curiosity.

 Reflecting on life requires: